Below you will find an overview of the legal framework concerning national and international waste transports.

 Germany: eANV (electronic waste proof act) as from April 1st 2010

-Detailed information concerning the eANV you can find on the homepage of the ZKS-Abfall.
+You can find more information on the pages of the Chamber of industry and commerce (IHK).
 As a matter of fact, that page is only available in German.

 Additional annex IC from July 16th 2008 to regulation EC 1013/2006 for completing the notification and movement documents